-Thomas Cook adverts on third party websites
+Condor adverts on third party websites

 This type of advertising is intended to provide you with a selection of travel related products/services that you’ve viewed on our website, which are presented to you by our agency when you visit other selected websites or social media channels.
-The adverts may feature different Thomas Cook products/services that might be considered relevant to your browsing history.
+The adverts may feature different Condor products/services that might be considered relevant to your browsing history.

 We use advertising solutions to serve you these advertisements.
 Where we share data for the purposes mentioned above, it is encrypted and does not include your name.

 A summary of both the essential, customer experience (non-essential), and advertising cookies used on the website you are on can be viewed here.

 - If you choose to remove cookies parts of website you are on may not work properly or your use of the website may be impaired.

 - If you choose to use this website you are on without declining any non-essential cookies, then your use will constitute implied consent to the non-essential cookies that are set.

 You can opt-out of third-party advertising networks using your information for interest-based advertising.
 Our Sites participate in Google DoubleClick for Publishers (DFP) partner network, you can opt-out of this here.

 You will need to opt-out on each device you use to access our Sites.
 Your information will not be shared with our third party advertising network partners for the purpose interest-based advertising if you opt-out, however, you will continue to receive interest-based advertising from Condor and its business partners when using the Condor website.

 Please note these opt-out mechanisms use a cookie on your device, and if you clear the cookies from your browser it will ‘forget’ the opt-out.